coffius/hugo-blog/content/post/comparison-of-hll.md

 It is a java library containing only an implementation of `HyperLogLog`.
 There is no a maven artefact for this library, so you can build it manually or use [jitpack.io](https://jitpack.io/ "jitpack.io") as it was described at the end of [this article](http://koff.io/posts/291279-true-fail-fast-with-expression-magic).

-Also it contains command line test tool which can help to choose settings for HLL and to see how accurate estimation will be.
+Also it contains a command line test tool which can help to choose settings for HLL and to see how accurate estimation will be.
 In order to use it you should build  the library locally using `maven` and execute `hll` script.

 ```bash
 # clone repo